Proud to Commit Commercial Suicide

-Proud To Commit Commercial Suicide is a live album by industrial metal band Nailbomb and captures the band's only live appearance at the 1995 Dynamo Open Air Festival.
+Proud to Commit Commercial Suicide is a live album by industrial metal band Nailbomb which captures the band's live appearance at the 1995 Dynamo Open Air Festival.
 The album cover is a picture of the aftermath of the infamous Jonestown suicides.
-The album's title is in reference to the fact that the band promised that they would only ever release one album.
+The album's title is a reference to the fact that the band promised they would release only one album.

 Track listing

 All tracks written by Max Cavalera and Alex Newport, except where noted.